-For Long Form 540NR filers, the amount entered on line 1 is the taxable amount of early distributions reported on Schedule CA (540NR), Part II, line 4.
+For Long Form 540NR filers, the amount entered on line 1 is the taxable amount of early distributions reported on Schedule CA (540NR), line 15 or line 16_3

 Annuity Contracts.
-If you receive any distributions from an annuity contract before reaching age 591⁄2, such amounts also may be subject to an additional 21/2% tax on the portion which is includible in income.
-Refer to IRC Section 72(g) and federal Publication 575, Pension and Annuity Income, for more information.
+If you receive any distributions from an annuity contract before reaching age 591⁄2, such amounts also may be subject to an additional 21⁄2% tax on the portion which is includible in income.
+Refer to IRC Section 72(q) and federal Publication 575, Pension and Annuity Income, for more information.
 Enter on line 1 the distribution included in income.

 Modified Endowment Contracts.
-In general, if before reaching age 591⁄2 you received any distributions from a modified endowment contract, as defined in IRC Section 7702A and entered into after June 20, 1988, such amounts also are subject to an additional 21/2% tax on the part of the distribution that is includible in income.
+In general, if before reaching age $59\frac{1}{2}$ you received any distributions from a modified endowment contract, as defined in IRC Section 7702A and entered into after June 20, 1988, such amounts also are subject to an additional $2\frac{1}{2}$ % tax on the part of the distribution that is includible in income.
 Enter the distribution included in income on line 1.